 - For students who are enrolled less than half time, only the costs for tuition and fees and allowances for books and supplies, transportation (but not miscellaneous expenses), and dependent care expenses may be included as part of the cost of attendance. - Generally, the cost of attendance for correspondence study is restricted to tuition and fees, which often include books and supplies.
 If the costs of books and supplies are separate, then they may also be counted in the cost of attendance.
 If the student is fulfilling a required period of residential training, the cost of attendance can also include required books and supplies, an allowance for travel, and room-and-board costs specifically incurred.
-(As mentioned in Chapter 1 of this volume, a student isn't eligible to receive SFA aid for correspondence courses unless they are a part of an associate-, bachelor's-, or graduate-degree program and unless the school meets the criteria for the percentage of courses taught using this medium.) - The cost of attendance for incarcerated students is limited to tuition and fees and required books and supplies.
-Remember that an incarcerated student is ineligible for SFA loans; if a student is incarcerated in a federal or state penal institution, he or she is ineligible for Pell (see Chapter 1 of this volume). - Previously, the cost to rent or purchase equipment was excluded for students receiving instruction by telecommunications.
-However, effective October 1, 1998, there is no such restriction, and the cost of equipment can be included in the cost of attendance; the law specifies that there is no distinction made in the cost of attendance regarding the mode of instruction. - You have the authority to use professional judgment to adjust the cost of attendance on a case-by-case basis to allow for special circumstances.
+(As mentioned in Chapter 1 of this volume, a student isn't eligible to receive FSA aid for correspondence courses unless they are a part of an associate-, bachelor's-, or graduatedegree program and unless the school meets the criteria for the percentage of courses taught using this medium.) - The cost of attendance for incarcerated students is limited to tuition and fees and required books and supplies.
+Remember that an incarcerated student is ineligible for FSA loans; if a student is incarcerated in a federal or state penal institution, he or she is ineligible for Pell grants (see Chapter 1). - You have the authority to use professional judgment to adjust the cost of attendance on a case-by-case basis to allow for special circumstances.
 Such adjustments must be documented in the student's file.
 (See "Professional Judgment" in the Application and Verification Guide.)